Visa for domestic workers in the UK

-The employer must provide a signed statement of the main terms and conditions of the domestic worker's employment and give an undetaking that they will pay the National Minimum Wage in the UK.
+The employer must provide a signed statement of the main terms and conditions of the domestic worker's employment and give an undertaking that they will pay the National Minimum Wage in the UK.
 There must be some evidence to show the domestic worker has been employed by the employer coming to the UK in his overseas household for at least twelve months before the date of application.
-Evidence such as pay slips, employment contracts, photos and even personal statements would help to show the existence of this employment.
+Evidence such as payslips, employment contracts, photos and even personal statements would help to show the existence of this employment.

 The employer must also sign a written undertaking that he will maintain and accommodate the employee adequately and provide them with a separate bedroom.
-Domestic workers do not have to live under the same roof as the employer as long as the employer can show they will to pay for the separate accommodation or that the domestic worker's wages will be able to cover the extra cost of independent accommodation.
+Domestic workers do not have to live under the same roof as the employer, as long as the employer can show they will to pay for the separate accommodation or that the domestic worker's wages will be able to cover the extra cost of independent accommodation.

 Extension of stay

-Indefinite leave to remain (only for those in the Uk with leave in the UK before 6th April, 2012)
+Indefinite leave to remain (only for those in the UK with leave in the UK before 6th April 2012)